 Inner voices that are repressed, suppressed, or ignored speak most dramatically while dreaming.
 They can even be disruptive to waking life.
 In this case, the dreamer needs to find a way of growing into adulthood without losing the precious and vital part of himself represented as the baby.

-Bottom line: trying to prevent the baby in this dream from drowning shows the dreamer’s effort to save a part of himself from receding.
+Bottom line: in this dream, trying to prevent the baby from drowning shows the dreamer’s effort to save a part of himself from receding.
 The comforting thought is it never dies.
 Even if it “goes under” it can revive under the right circumstances.